raneyda/games/README.md

 I have modified several games from a single file to use a module 'games'.
 This module provides access to functions to build games of different types.

+games is a module directory under games

-- games/coin
+- games/coin.py
-- games/dice
+- games/dice.py
-- games/core
+- games/core.py

 Core provides game functions that span different game types.
 Coin provides game functions for coin games.